adey-px/cluster-music/README.md

 5. save favourite audio as a playlist

 As a Pro user, I want to:
-1. download audio from the site to my computer
+1. make payment and download audio from the site to my computer

 ### 2.2 Wireframes
 In order to bring the idea of this project to life, wireframes were produced with the use of marker & paper.
 The folder named "wireframes" has been uploaded in this project's GitHub repository.
 The folder contains images of the wireframes designed to show Desktop, Tablet and Mobile views of various pages of the application